 Preparation: Prior to arrival on site, request that key documents be available for onsite inspection (e.g., NEI 19-02 evaluation, calculations, analyses, drawings, procurement specifications, test reports, modification packages including 10 CFR 50.59 evaluations, maintenance, surveillance, test, and alarm response procedures).
 Arrange with the licensee to have appropriate design, maintenance, probabilistic risk assessment (PRA), and operations staff on-site to support the inspection.
 Request a brief licensee presentation after entrance meeting describing their electric power system design; normal plant operating alignments; OPC design schemes installed to detect, alarm and actuate (if applicable); bus transfer schemes; maintenance and surveillance requirements; operator walkthrough verifications of the OPC alarm response procedure(s); consequences of extended duration of unbalanced voltage conditions affecting electric equipment if OPC is not automatically isolated; and any licensing basis changes to UFSAR and Technical Specifications (TS).

 Conduct: It is expected that this TI will be performed to verify that licensees have appropriately implemented the VII and adequately addressed potential OPCs.
-Deviations and exceptions to the VII implementation should be documented in the inspection report with enough details for staff to review and closeout Bulletin 2012-01.
+Deviations and exceptions to the VII implementation should be documented in the inspection report with enough details for EEEB staff to review and closeout Bulletin 2012-01.
 For sites that are implementing the risk-informed evaluation method to demonstrate that operator manual actions will be sufficient to mitigate the impact of an OPC, in lieu of TI Section 03.01.b (automatic protective actions), TI Section 03.01.c will be performed.
 This inspection activity will be performed after the licensees have completed their evaluations and analyses, issued plant procedure(s), and completed training for taking manual actions consistent with plant’s design and licensing bases.
 Any identified deviations from the VII and TI guidance will be documented in the inspection report as exceptions.
-These exceptions will be by staff during the final review and closeout of the Bulletin.
+These exceptions will be evaluated by EEEB staff during the final review and closeout of the Bulletin.
 Any performance issues identified during the inspection of the VII that are considered to be more than minor in accordance with Inspection Manual Chapter (IMC) 0612 will be reviewed by a panel to determine whether they represent a finding to be documented.
 These issues may be initially treated as unresolved items (URIs), prior to final disposition.

 As directed by the Commission in SRM SECY-16-0068, should disagreements arise between the NRC staff and the industry during implementation of the voluntary initiative, and the related issues have policy implications, the NRC staff will promptly raise such issues to the Commission for resolution.